OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 "Ready to upgrade to REDCap 12.3.4!
 Click here to navigate to the REDCap upgrade page."

 The page should indicate that the previous step was successful and provide SQL code.
-Choose Option C to save the code as a sql file to your desktop machine along the lines of "redcap_upgrade_120304.sql".
+Choose "Option C" to save the code as a sql file to your desktop machine along the lines of "redcap_upgrade_120304.sql".

 Transfer the file from your desktop to the _database_ server,